-You’ve just signed up for Credit Karma to get your free credit scores.
-But you don’t see any scores.
+You’ve just signed up for Credit Karma to get your free credit scores, but there’s one problem: You have no credit scores.
 What happened?

-If you don’t have a score, what does it mean for you?
+If you don’t have scores, what does it mean for you?
 Here are five things you should know if you don’t have credit scores.

 Even if you don’t have scores yet, you might have information on your credit reports.
 The three major credit bureaus — Equifax, Experian and TransUnion — create your credit reports based on information from lenders and card issuers.

 If you have reports, be sure to check them on a regular basis even if you don’t have scores yet.
-Reviewing your reports consistently can help you develop a better understanding of your reports as your scores build, says Ken Chaplin, TransUnion senior vice president.
+Reviewing your reports consistently can help you develop a better understanding of your reports as your scores build.

 Regular reviews can also help you spot errors or signs of identity theft more quickly.
 For example, you may notice an account on your report that you didn’t open, or a credit inquiry that you didn’t authorize.
-If you think something is wrong, you can dispute the error.Get your free credit score updates
+If you think something is wrong, it’s important that you dispute the error as soon as possible.

 The number of active accounts on your report is a factor in calculating your scores.
-According to Chaplin, most scoring models look for activity within the last two years.
+Most scoring models look for activity within the last two years.
 If you’ve had credit in the past but no longer use credit cards, or you have closed accounts on your report, there won’t be recent activity to produce a score for you.

 And even if you have recent credit activity, you still may not have scores if your lenders don’t report to the bureaus.
 Lenders might only report to one bureau, two bureaus or none at all, but they aren’t required to report to any of them.
 If you have an open account that isn’t reported to a particular bureau, you won’t see it on that bureau’s credit report.

-If you want to build your credit, before you apply for any type of credit, be sure the card issuer or lender reports to all three major bureaus (Experian, Equifax and TransUnion).
+If you want to build your credit, before you apply for any type of credit, be sure the card issuer or lender reports to all three major bureaus.
 If your lenders don’t report your on-time payments to all three of these bureaus, potential lenders won’t see the healthy credit habits you’ve established.

 You could also ask a parent or someone else you trust to add you as an authorized user on one of their credit cards.
 When you’re an authorized user, activity on that card typically appears on your report as if it’s your own card.

 Not having a score may suggest you haven’t needed to use credit yet, which isn’t necessarily a bad thing.
-And it’s not an indicator that you have poor credit.
+And it’s not an indicator that you have poor credit, either.
 In fact, once you get a score, it may be better than you think.
-A 2016 study of more than half a million Credit Karma members from 2008 to present shows that members who initially did not receive a TransUnion score later achieved an average first score of 639.

 Once you have a score, your credit habits contribute to whether it increases or decreases over time, so it’s important to make all of your payments on time once you’re able to get your first credit card or loan.

 If you’re new to credit, new to the U.S. or have few open credit accounts, you may not have a credit score — yet.
 There’s no magic bullet to building your credit score overnight, but there are steps you can take now that will help you build a solid score.